What are you looking for?

 To Whom It May Concern:

-I am writing a letter about my experience with Sears that is a mixture of a grateful "thank-you" and a pressing request concerning a Sears Charge Card tradeline in my credit files that I would like to have revised.
+I am writing a letter about my experience with Sears that is a mixture of a grateful "thank-you" and a pressing request concerning a Sears Charge Card trade line in my credit files that I would like to have revised.

 I received the Sears card in [YEAR], several years before I [CHAOTIC LIFE EVENT -- A MOVE, A BIRTH, MEDICAL SICKNESS, ETC.].
-Later when I experienced the [CHAOTIC LIFE EVENT] and while working on [WORK PROJECT], I became disorganized with respect to, as you saw, making timely payments with Sears.
-I fully recognize my responsibility with respect to payable accounts and have worked diligently to rehabilitate my relationship with Sears since that time.
+Later when I experienced the [CHAOTIC LIFE EVENT] and while working on [WORK PROJECT], I became disorganised with respect to, as you saw, making timely payments with Sears.
+I fully recognise my responsibility with respect to payable accounts and have worked diligently to rehabilitate my relationship with Sears since that time.

-To be honest, that year was a "wake-up" call for me regarding fiscal organization.
-Since then I believe I have learned the essential organizational and financial management principles I desperately needed at that point.
+To be honest, that year was a "wake-up" call for me regarding fiscal organisation.
+Since then I believe I have learned the essential organisational and financial management principles I desperately needed at that point.
 Thankfully, responsible credit management is now reflected in my credit records which -- excluding the Sears card late entry -- are excellent.
 I wish to thank you for renewing your confidence in me and for giving me a second chance at a relationship with you, one that I am determined to keep spotless.

 We are about to shop for a mortgage, and it has come to my attention that the late notations from Sears may preclude me from taking full advantage of the very lowest interest rates now available.
-Since those notations do not reflect my current status with Sears, I am requesting that you give me a second chance at a positive credit rating by revising those tradelines.
+Since those notations do not reflect my current status with Sears, I am requesting that you give me a second chance at a positive credit rating by revising those trade lines.
 Your customer service representative suggested that I write you for a "goodwill adjustment."
 I sincerely hope that there is redemption at Sears, and I beg you for such consideration.
 Please let me know if any additional documentation would assist in reaching a positive outcome, and I thank you again for the time you have spent reading this letter.

 Very hopefully yours,